i3 Printers Regular Maintenance

 You should also use the latest version of our Prusa Slicer as it enables you to enjoy all the features of your printer.
 For example, unlike other slicers, it saves information about the printer model, nozzle diameter, and firmware version directly into the g-code file so that the printer can warn you if the settings do not match.

 Dust or plastic build-up can decrease their efficiency or even damage them.
 Canned air will get the dust away, and tweezers can be used to take out any little plastic strands.
 Hold the propeller of the fan to prevent it from spinning while cleaning it with canned air.
 Otherwise, it could get damaged.

 Rods and bearings

-After a few hundred print-time hours, or, by contrast, in case the printer stands idle for a few weeks in a dusty room, the smooth rods should be cleaned with a paper towel.
-Then apply a little bit of lubricant on the smooth rods and move the heatbed/extruder back and forth a couple of times.
-If you feel the axis is not moving smoothly when moving it by hand from one side to another, you can take the bearings out and lubricate them on the inside (they need to be removed from the smooth rod in this case).
+After a few hundred print-time hours, or even in case the printer stands idle for a few weeks in a dusty room, the smooth rods should be cleaned with a paper towel.
+Then apply a little bit of lubricant on the smooth rods.

 Extruder driver gear

-It is good practice to check and eventually unplug and re-plug the electrical connectors on the mini RAMBo board or EINSY RAMBo board.
-Do so after the first 50 hours of printing and then every 150-200 hours.
+It is good practice to unplug and re-plug all of the wires on the mini RAMBo board or EINSY RAMBo board.
 Special attention should be paid to the cables from the PSU (power source) and heaters.
-Make sure it's all connected firmly all the way in.
+Make sure they are inserted all the way in and well tightened.

 PEI print surface preparation

-PEI can lose its adhesive powers after a couple hundred hours.
-You can wash it with soap and dish soap and water, remember to wipe it dry afterward!
+PEI can lose its adhesive powers after a couple of hundred hours.
+You can wash it with soap/dish soap and water; remember to wipe it dry afterward!
 You can find more information on how to take care of the PEI surface in PEI print surface preparation.